 As previously mentioned, getting started with domain flipping can cost less than $10 making it a great option for almost anyone.
 Because you can purchase a domain name for so cheap, you can easily scale your business.

 Unlimited Income Potential

 The amount of money you can make flipping domains is virtually limitless.
 If you're capable of scaling your business, you could even hire someone to complete the research step in purchasing domains, one of the most time-consuming pieces.
 This will help you to flip more domains and make more money.

-Conclusion: Make Money Flipping Domain Names
+Final Thoughts on Making Money Flipping Domain Names